m1rels/formel-1-app/README.md

 ## Technologies

 - React.js and Next.js for building the interactive and dynamic user interface.
+- Chakra UI, a simple and fast component library
 - RESTful APIs to retrieve historical Formula 1 data from the [Ergast Developer API](http://ergast.com/mrd/).